CCTC: Frequently Asked Questions

 Do I need a masters degree to complete your program?

-To make sure a student has the best chance of completing the certificate, students are required to meet the MQs prior to entering the CCTC program, i.e., already have an earned masters or be in the final semester of their masters program.
+To make sure a student has the best chance of completing the certificate, students are required to meet the MQs prior to entering the CCTC program, which may include a master's degree as determined by the MQ Handbook.

 Professional Links: How to Get a Community College Teaching Job

-Minimum Qualifications Handbook for Faculty and Administrators in California Community Colleges [2022 PDF] (for reference only)
+Minimum Qualifications Handbook for Faculty and Administrators in California Community Colleges (for reference only)

 ↑ Back to Top